-Increases in mortgage loan delinquencies and defaults may adversely affect our business, financial condition and results of operations.
+Increases in mortgage loan delinquencies and defaults may adversely affect our business.

 The level of home prices and home price appreciation affects performance in the mortgage loan industry.
-For example, during the financial crisis that occurred between 2007 and 2011, falling home prices across the United States resulted in higher LTV ratios, lower recoveries in foreclosure and an increase in loss severity above those that would have been realized had property values remained the same or continued to increase.
-There is a risk that housing prices decline, reducing borrower equity and incentive to repay.
+Falling home prices across the United States historically have generally resulted in higher LTV ratios, lower recoveries in foreclosure and an increase in loss severity above those that would have been realized had property values remained the same or continued to increase.
+When housing prices decline, borrower equity is reduced and some borrowers become less incentivized to repay.
 Additionally, adverse macroeconomic conditions may reduce borrowers' ability to pay.
 Further, if rates continue to rise, borrowers with adjustable rate mortgage loans may face higher monthly payments as the interest rates on those mortgage loans adjust upward from their initial fixed rates or low introductory rates.
 All of these factors could potentially contribute to an increase in mortgage loan delinquencies and correspondingly, defaults and foreclosures.

-Increased mortgage loan delinquencies, defaults and foreclosures may result in lower revenue for loans that we service for the Agencies, because we only collect servicing fees for performing loans.
+Increased mortgage loan delinquencies, defaults and foreclosures may result in lower revenue for loans that we service, because we generally only collect servicing fees for performing loans.
 Additionally, while increased delinquencies generate higher ancillary fees, including late fees, these fees are not likely to be recoverable in the event that the related loan is liquidated.
 Also, increased mortgage loan defaults may ultimately reduce the number of mortgage loans that we service.

 Increased mortgage loan delinquencies, defaults and foreclosures will also result in a higher cost to service those loans due to the increased time and effort required to collect payments from delinquent borrowers and to liquidate properties or otherwise resolve loan defaults if payment collection is unsuccessful, and only a portion of these increased costs are recoverable under our servicing agreements.
-Any loan level advances made on defaulted loans within the allowable levels provided by investors and insurers are recoverable either from the borrower in a reinstatement or the investors/insurers in a liquidation.
-Increased mortgage loan delinquencies, defaults and foreclosures may also result in an increase in our interest expense and affect our liquidity if we are required to borrow to fund an increase in our advancing obligations.
+Any loan-level advances made on defaulted loans within the allowable levels provided by investors and insurers are recoverable either from the borrower in a reinstatement or the investors/insurers in a liquidation.
+Increased mortgage loan delinquencies, defaults and foreclosures may also result in an increase in our interest expense and affect our liquidity, if we are required to borrow to fund an increase in our advancing obligations.
 Any additional cost to service these loans, including interest expense on loan level advances, are generally not recoverable and are considered a cost of doing business.